-A diverse set of problems in scientific computing involving PDEs, such as uncertainty quantification (UQ), (Bayesian) inverse problems, optimal control and design are of the many query type.
-I.e., their numerical solution requires a large number of calls to some underlying numerical PDE solver.
+their numerical solution requires a large number of calls to some underlying numerical PDE solver.
 As PDE solvers, particularly in multiple space dimensions, could be expensive, the numerical solution of such many query problems can be prohibitively expensive.
 Hence, the design of efficient and accurate surrogate models is of great importance as they can make such many query problems computationally tractable in engineering applications.

 In this article, we propose a surrogate algorithm based on deep neural networks, to approximate observables of interest, on solution families of PDE models.
 The key novelty of our algorithm lies in the use of deterministic families of training points, defined by polynomial lattices, that arise in the context of high-order Quasi-Monte Carlo (HoQMC) integration methods.
-In particular, we employ training points that correspond to quadrature points defined by extrapolated polynomial lattice (EPL) points ([11, 9]) or interlaced polynomial lattice (IPL) points ([12] and the references therein).
+In particular, we employ training points that correspond to quadrature points defined by extrapolated polynomial lattice (EPL) points ([14, 10]) or interlaced polynomial lattice (IPL) points ([15] and the references therein).
 The resulting DL-HoQMC algorithm possesses the following attribute; as long as the underlying map (observable) is holomorphic in a precise sense, defined in Section 3, and the underlying deep neural networks are such that the activation function is similarly holomorphic as well as the weights of the neural network satisfy the conditions of Proposition 3.8, we prove that the resulting generalization gap (i.e., the difference between generalization and training errors),

-• decays quadratically (and, given sufficiently small summability exponent $p \in (0,1)$ and sufficient large QMC integration order, at arbitrary high-order) with respect to the number of training points,

-• the rate of convergence is independent of the dimension d of the parameter domain.
+- decays quadratically (and, given sufficiently small summability exponent $p \in (0,1)$ and sufficient large QMC integration order, at arbitrary high-order) with respect to the number of training points, - the rate of convergence is independent of the dimension d of the parameter domain.

 Thus, at least for a (large) class of maps, the proposed algorithm has a significantly higher rate of decay of the generalization gap (in terms of the size of training set) than standard deep learning algorithms that use random training points, while at the same time overcoming the curse of dimensionality.
 This is afforded by suitable sparsity in the DtO map, as ensured here via quantified parametric holomorphy.
 This removes a major bottleneck in the use of deep learning algorithms for regression problems in scientific computing, where the use of i.i.d random training points requires large computational resources on account of the slow rate of convergence.
-See, e.g., [30] and references therein.
+See, e.g., [37] and references therein.

 We present numerical experiments, involving model problems for both elliptic and parabolic PDEs, that validate the proposed theory and demonstrate the ability of the DL-HoQMC algorithm to approximates observables of PDEs in very high dimensions, efficiently.

-Hence, the proposed algorithm promises to provide efficient DNN surrogates for parametric PDEs with high dimensional state- and / or parameter spaces.
-Nevertheless, it is important to point out the following caveats:
+Therefore, the proposed algorithm promises to provide efficient DNN surrogates for parametric PDEs on high dimensional state- and / or parameter spaces.